srg-ics-uplb/ubuntu-admin-recipes/source/disks.rst

    $df -h

-* Write an images to disk.
+* Write an image or .iso to disk.

 .. code-block:: console